 Ion-exchange water softening, sometimes referred to as Base-exchange water softening, is a chemical process whereby scale-forming mineral salts naturally present in the water, are replaced with alternative mineral salts which cannot lead to scale formation.
 Since these pre-existing mineral salts are those responsible for causing hard water, the process of replacing them is known as ‘softening’.
-This method is extremely effective at preventing scale for a wide range of applications, and is a straightforward process which can be carried out quietly and efficiently in most buildings.
+Ion exchange water softening is extremely effective at preventing scale for a wide range of applications, and is a straightforward process which can be carried out quietly and efficiently in most buildings.

-The process of recharging the resin with sodium is known as ‘regeneration’.
-This is effected by passing a high strength brine through the resin bed, forcing the resin to release the hardness ions it has captured, and re-adopt fresh sodium ions.
+The process of recharging the ion exchange resin with sodium is known as ‘regeneration’.
+This is effected by passing a high strength brine through the resin bed, forcing the ion exchange resin to release the hardness ions it has captured, and re-adopt fresh sodium ions.
 Waste water from this process is passed to drain, thus removing the calcium and magnesium ions from the system.